graue/plucky/readme.markdown

 Trigger the musical function at an `index` in the musical array and stop playing the current clip.

+# attributes

+## clip.t

+Absolute time in seconds.
+This is different from the `t` in `f(t, clip)`, which is a relative time in seconds for the clip since it started playing.

 # install

 With [npm](https://npmjs.org) do: